jackmcgaughey/reddit-meme-generator/README.md

   - Generate genre-specific memes with unique personality for each music genre
 - **Music Genre Meme Generator**:
   - Create memes with genre-specific humor and cultural references
-  - Supported genres include 60s rock, jazz, 90s rock, rave, and 2010s pop
+  - Supported genres include Rock, Metal, Jazz, Hip Hop, and many more
   - Each genre has a unique AI personality and style
-  - Search for genre-related images automatically
+  - Enhanced music-focused image search for relevant results
+  - Smart filtering and fallback options to ensure quality music-related images
 - **Enhanced Media Support**:
   - Support for multiple image formats (JPG, JPEG, PNG, GIF, BMP, WebP, TIFF, SVG)
   - Automatic format conversion for compatibility